JeremyChabert/ui5overview/Binding.md

             name: 'Paul'
         };
         const jsonModel = new JSONModel(data); // creating the model
-        sap.ui.getCore().setModel(jsonModel, 'local'); // assigning the model to the SAPUI5 core }
+        this.setModel(jsonModel, 'local'); // assigning the model to the SAPUI5 core }
   });
 });